-Even though we are living in the time when we can use every opportunity and apply to any job we want, there still are many people who hate their jobs.
+Even though we are living in a time when we can use every opportunity and apply for any job we want, there still are many people who hate their jobs.

 Some people are sure that everything is going as it is supposed to be.
 Others are not ready to move to another place or, basically, don’t know what exactly they want.
 Therefore, the freedom of choice turns into a cage capturing job hunters all over the world.

 The saddest thing is that people occupying basic positions (the average salary, 5 working days per week with a couple of weeks per year for vacation) tend to spend 70% of their time (not considering sleep) doing something that they frankly hate!

 This perspective doesn’t seem to be attractive.
 Still, more and more people are getting unsatisfied with their jobs.
 Let’s sort out the reasons for this phenomenon.

 Sometimes job hunters, especially young ones and graduates, tend to apply for jobs that are not good for them from the very beginning.
 In such cases, inexperienced job seekers think they have just got their last chance and decide to get this job, no matter what.

 However, they don’t realize that applying for a dream job could help them facilitate the application process and give them chances to enjoy their work every day.

 Usually, the reason is so simple: they just cannot cope with resume writing.
 Actually, when you see your best qualities enumerated in a resume, you believe that you deserve this position.